Link to Joyful Jenny channel and a little Joyful Jenny Flow.*

 Many do not see God as a God of celebration and joy.
 Life, celebration, and joy are all part of our good good Heavenly Father’s good gifts.

 The first place the word “joy” is mentioned in the Bible is in Genesis 30:13 and the word joy is associated with the birth of LIFE.
+Leah actually named the child, Asher, which means “happy” in Hebrew.
 God is the Almighty Creator of all life and Giver of joy.
 The birth of Jesus was given to bring “GREAT JOY” to ALL people – this includes ALL people.

 We see recorded in the Old Testament, God’s establishment of set Jewish festivals.
 These annual feasts – or sometimes seven-day long joyful parties, are still celebrated by many practicing jews to this day.
 They have significant meaning to those of us who are in Christ too.
 These celebrations and feasts always involved celebrating and feasting with JOY!